ForSuhr/ScreenRecorder/README.md

 # ScreenRecorder
 An elegant cross-platform screen recorder.
+Currently in development.